Can't delete relation when Redmine runs in a subpath

 According to http://stackoverflow.com/questions/6422677/rails-routes-with-scope-locale-and-shallow-nested-resources, you should be able to specify :shallow_path only once with your scope (not tested):

 scope :path => "redmine", :shallow_path => "redmine" do ... end

 IIRC, there was no need to change the routes with Rails 2 for running in a suburi.

-#5 Updated by Jean-Philippe Lang almost 5 years ago
+#5 Updated by Jean-Philippe Lang about 5 years ago

 - Status changed from New to Resolved

 - Resolution set to Fixed

 :shallow => true ignores the scope, using a shallow block takes care of it.
 I'm not sure that it's an expected behaviour from Rails but I've committed the change in r11851.
 Wrapping the routes in a single scope now generates all routes with that scope properly.